fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 paws.swim
 => NoMethodError: undefined method `swim' for #<Cat:0x007fc453152308>
 ```
-A common naming convention for Ruby is to use the "able" suffix on whatever verb describes the behavior that the module is modeling.
+A common naming convention for Ruby is to use the `able` suffix on whatever verb describes the behavior that the module is modeling.
 You can see this convention with our `Swimmable` module.
 Likewise, we could name a module that describes "walking" as `Walkable`.
 Not all modules are named in this manner, however, it is quite common.

 In order to figure out all the modules a class includes, the class method `included_modules` is useful.
 This class method travels up the method lookup path, and returns all the modules __it encounters along the way__, as an array.
 ```